 - Black pepper

 - Preheat oven to 450°F or higher.
 I often cook ducks at 500°F, and small ducks are best cooked at these high temperatures.
+(You can get away with 425°F if that’s as high as your oven will go.)
 Let the oven preheat a good 20 to 30 minutes, and check the temperature before cooking.
 Let the ducks rest at room temperature while the oven heats up.

 - If the duck is reasonably fat, use a needle to pierce the skin where there is a lot of fat under it: The front of the breast, between the breast and legs, at the flanks, and all over the back of the bird.
 Be careful not to pierce the meat of the breast.
 Rub lemon over the bird and dust it well with a good salt, such as fleur de sel.
 Stuff the spent lemon or orange wedge inside the duck.